marideguia/ghost-post/README.md

 1. Install [Node.js](https://nodejs.org/en/download/)

 Download Mysql https://www.mysql.com/downloads/
-You may need to create a new user and grant them all permissions.
+You may need to create a new user in the MySQL Command Line client and grant them all permissions.
 Create a database called "GhostPost"
 Add database user information in the GhostPost project server/config.json file Change username and password in the development object to the log in credentials you specified for the user above